Open-DAW/open-daw/README.md

 > If you would like to help in any of this ways or think you fit some other role, please let me know.

+## What can I do if I'm interested?
+1. You can check back in a bit if you are interested in the project
+2. You can follow the progress of the development [here]()
+3. You can [join]() in and help in any way you can (_all type of help is apreciated_)

 ## Steps
 1. Research `current`